Jaewan-Baek/Optimization/README.md

 # License
-This repository is licensed under the MIT license.
+This repository is licensed under the BSD 3-Clause license.
 See LICENSE for details.

 Click here to see the License information --> [License](LICENSE)